Summary

 To return the minimum change in the data, you can substitute the MIN function for the MAX function:

-As before, this is an array formula and myst be entered with control + shift + enter.
+As before, this is an array formula and must be entered with control + shift + enter.

 To understand array formulas, you must learn to investigate the results of various operations inside a formula as it is being evaluated by Excel.
-In particular, you need to know how to use the F9 key to debug a formula and how to use the Evaluate Feature in Excel.
-See video links below for a quick demo.
+In particular, you need to know how to use the F9 key to debug a formula.
+See this article for an overview: Arrays in Excel.